GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/ios/index.md

 ## Publish to the App Store

-To automatically publish your game on the App Store, you can set up an authentification key, enabling GDevelop to automatically send your game to the App Store Connect website.
+To automatically publish your game on the App Store, you can set up an authentication key, enabling GDevelop to automatically send your game to the App Store Connect website.
 You will be able to set up the app and testers, including yourself, to test your game through the TestFlight app.

 Read this page about [testing and publishing your game on the App Store](./app-store).